velkuns/game-text-engine/adr/0005-data-abilities.md

 ## Context

-We have two types of attributes: base & compound.
+We have two types of attributes: simple & compound.

-Base attributes are simple, with a value that can be changed (increased or decreased) during the game.
+Simple attributes are simple, with a value that can be changed (increased or decreased) during the game.
-- type: base
+- type: simple
 - initial: the initial value of the attribute (immutable)
 - value: the current value of the attribute
 - max: the maximum value of the attribute (generally >= initial)